manzoorHusain/manzoorHusain/README.md

 <br />

-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m currently learning Machine Learning and  Data Science.
 - 🔭 Ex-intern as a test engineer at  <a href="https://www.sestek.com/" target="_blank">Sestek </a>
-- 🔭 I’m currently working as a machine learning intern at <a href="https://technocolabs.com/" target="_blank">Technocolabs </a>
+- 🔭 Ex-machine learning intern at <a href="https://technocolabs.com/" target="_blank">Technocolabs </a>
 - 👯 I’m looking to collaborate on Web Development  and AI Projects.
 - ⚡ Fun fact: I'm still learning.